Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/adverts-appeal-form-journey.md

 - address-entry `/appeal-site-address/` What is the address of the appeal site?
 - boolean `/highway-land/` Is the appeal site on highway land?
 - boolean `/advertisement-position/` Is the advertisement in position?
-- number-entry `/site-area/` What is the area of the appeal site?
 - boolean `/green-belt/` Is the appeal site in a green belt?
 - boolean `/own-all-land/` Do you own all of the land involved in the appeal?
 - boolean `/own-some-land/` Do you own some of the land involved in the appeal?